Lynnclaire Dennis' Geometry:

 The Pattern

-connection between the geomwtry she experienced and physics.
+connections between the geometry and physics.

-that she saw a polyhedron inside another polyhedron.
+specific polyhedron inside another polyhedron.
 The inner

 most polyhedron had 48 cones of light coming out of it at 48